-I am an assistant professor of English at Framingham State University, where I specialize in modern and contemporary poetry, print culture, media studies, and digital humanities.
+I am an associate professor of English at Framingham State University, where I specialize in modern and contemporary poetry, print culture, media studies, and digital humanities.

-My first book, Poetic Modernism in the Culture of Mass Print (Johns Hopkins, 2017) began as a dissertation that I completed under the direction of Cary Nelson in the English department at the University of Illinois, and which I expanded upon as the 2011–2012 NEH Post-Doctoral Fellow in Poetics at Emory University’s Fox Center for Humanistic Inquiry.
+My first book, Poetic Modernism in the Culture of Mass Print (Johns Hopkins, 2017) has been widely reviewed, including in American Literary History, CHOICE Reviews, Literature & History, Make it New: The Ezra Pound Society Magazine, The Review of English Studies, SHARP News, Tidskrift för litteraturvetenskap, and TLS: The Times Literary Supplement.
+Poetic Modernism began as a dissertation that I completed under the direction of Cary Nelson in the English department at the University of Illinois, and which I expanded upon as the 2011–2012 NEH Post-Doctoral Fellow in Poetics at Emory University’s Fox Center for Humanistic Inquiry.

 I have published essays and articles on modern poetry and print culture in multiple journals and book collections, including jml: Journal of Modern Literature, Modernism/Modernity, Journal of Modern Periodical Studies, and the Cambridge Companion to Modern American Poetry.
 Additionally, I serve on the editorial board of the Oxford Anthology of Modern and Contemporary American Poetry, and I co-edit with Cary Nelson the Modern American Poetry Site (MAPS), which I have been migrating from the original HTML site (www.english.illinois.edu/maps/) to a Drupal platform (www.modernamericanpoetry.org).